quii/learn-go-with-tests/hello-world.md

 ## How it works

-When you write a program in Go you will have a `main` package defined with a `main` func inside it.
+When you write a program in Go, you will have a `main` package defined with a `main` func inside it.
 Packages are ways of grouping up related Go code together.

 The `func` keyword is how you define a function with a name and a body.